CrunchyData/postgres-operator-client/docs/content/reference/pgo_backup.md

 ### Examples

 ```
-  # Trigger a backup on the 'hippo' pod using the current spec options
+  # Trigger a backup on the 'hippo' postgrescluster using the current spec options
   pgo backup hippo

   # Update the 'backups.pgbackrest.manual.repoName' and 'backups.pgbackrest.manual.options' fields
   # on the 'hippo' postgrescluster and trigger a backup
   pgo backup hippo --repoName="repo1" --options="--type=full"
 ```

 ### Options